Join our in person Smart Contract Hacking training at BlackHat Asia 2025

 Attacking Solidity libraries

-Introduction to embedded and linked libraries
+Introduction to embedded and linked contracts (libraries)

 Security auditing